tvb2/fence/README.md

 If there are more trees, than the logic below kicks in.

 My idea was first to find most outstanding points : xmin, ymax, xmax and ymin (note, some of these points may coincide!).
-In case there are several points that meet criteria (for example, xmin = [1,1], [1,2], [1,3] etc), than select thath would be the last if you walk around the forest clockwise (in this case xmin = [1,3]).
+In case there are several points that meet criteria (for example, if minimum X = 1, than all following trees could be xmin: [1,1], [1,2], [1,3] etc. We select the one that would be the last when you walk around the forest clockwise (in this case xmin = [1,3]).

 Next step would be to start walking the path xmin -> ymax -> xmax -> ymin -> xmin.
 Using convention <b>starting</b> -> <b>target</b> points (e.g. starting = xmin, target = ymax.
 Also using <b>next</b> as the next point in the path.

 While walking around the forest (in this case clockwise), always choose the next tree to be most left one as you walk.
-Use calculated cosine of the vector (start -> next) and compare it with the cosine of vector (starting -> target).
-There are several special cases that are taken into account
+Use calculated cosine of the vector (start -> next) and compare it with the refernce cosine of vector (starting -> target).
+There are several special cases that are taken into account.

 Thus, there are four sections we need to walk.